InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: InsightEval: Statistic and Quality Analysis

 \subsection{Benchmark Statistic}

 InsightEval comprises 100 instances, each with its corresponding CSV table.
-For each instance, we provide 10 individual insights and 1 overall summary.
+For each instance, we provide 10 individual insights and one overall summary.
 We adopt the difficulty and category established by InsightBench.
 Each data point is assigned one of four difficulty levels and also annotated with six commercial analytics scenarios, with distribution shown in Figure~\ref{fig:data_statistic}.
-In addition, we counted the number of each insight category and calculated the average tokens for the corresponding questions and insights, which are presented in the Figure~\ref{fig:typetoken}.
+In addition, we counted the number of each insight category and calculated the average tokens for the corresponding questions and insights, which are presented in Figure~\ref{fig:typetoken}.
+Moreover, compared to other well-regarded datasets, our InsightEval stands out for its large-scale and comprehensive insights, which are displayed in Table~\ref{Table:DatasetTable}.